 1 are trying to tease that out, and they ask for 2 materials relevant to the cases.
 The Terms of 3 Reference, the review methodology, a description of the 4 incident case, the timeline drafted by the SAI group, 5 the threshold criteria for each SAI engaged, the 11:23 6 specific issues which you are inviting Mr. O'Brien to 7 address, and complete copies of patient records and 8 complete data available from the NICaN system.
 You had 9 no difficulty in agreeing to provide that?
 10 Α. DR. HUGHES: No, no. 11:23 11 54 Q. We know in your response, if we look at AOB-03112, you 12 have attached the various documents.
 You emphasise 13 that: 14 15 "As we are facing time constraints from the HSCB", you 11:24 16 would ask that answers to the questions posed would be 17 received within two weeks, by 29th January.
 18 19 If we just look at the specific questions that you were 20 raising.
 The questions were identified following 11:24 21 a meeting or at a meeting of the team; is that right?
 22 Α. DR. HUGHES: Yes.
 23 55 Q. Of the Review Team.
 You ask three or four questions on 24 each case, which were primarily focused on well, 25 they cover the broad range of concerns, but fairly 11:25 26 narrow questions.
 Was that deliberate?
 27 Α. DR. HUGHES: Yes.
 It's the same process that we would 28 have had for everybody else who had contributed to the 29 team.
+We had the core team and then we took advice and
-We had the core team and then we took advice and information and input from all the other professionals 1 2 in the care.
-We had an independent note review already in place, and we were asking clarification of items 3 that we could not form an opinion on.
-Incidentally, 4 5 the involvement of clinical specialists is the MDT, and 11:26 it's an independent process with access from those 6

-7 delivering care.

-8 56 Throughout this period there's a flurry of Q. correspondence.
-On 19th January, in answer to this 9 Mr. O'Brien's solicitors are advising 10 correspondence.
-11 · 26 11 that there's been a bereavement in the family, they were unable to take instructions until the following 12 13 Then on 22nd January -- if we can just put up on 14 the screen, please, TRU-162611.
+1 information and input from all the other professionals 2 in the care.
+We had an independent note review already 3 in place, and we were asking clarification of items 4 that we could not form an opinion on.
+Incidentally, 5 the involvement of clinical specialists is the MDT, and 11:26 6 it's an independent process with access from those 7 delivering care.
+8 56 Q. Yes.
+Throughout this period there's a flurry of 9 correspondence.
+On 19th January, in answer to this 10 correspondence.
+Mr. O'Brien's solicitors are advising 11:26 11 that there's been a bereavement in the family, they 12 were unable to take instructions until the following 13 week.
+Then on 22nd January if we can just put up on 14 the screen, please, TRU-162611.
 This is a request for 15 further information coming your way.
-The solicitors on 11:27 16 Mr. O'Brien's behalf wish to see the Datix forms. questions about whether the draft Terms of Reference 17 18 are finalised.
+The solicitors on 11:27 16 Mr. O'Brien's behalf wish to see the Datix forms.
+Ask 17 questions about whether the draft Terms of Reference 18 are finalised.
 Asking questions about family 19 engagement.
 Asking questions about the review 20 methodology.
-I'm not going to go through this in any 11:27 greater detail.
-But scrolling down we can see that in 21 22 relation to the questions document that you had sent the week before, they ask a series of questions in 23 24 relation to that.
+I'm not going to go through this in any 11:27 21 greater detail.
+But scrolling down we can see that in 22 relation to the questions document that you had sent 23 the week before, they ask a series of questions in 24 relation to that.
 Again, Mr. O'Brien's facing into 25 a GMC process?
-11:28 that a cautiously cooperative approach is being adopted here?

-26 DR. HUGHES: Yes. Α.

-27 57 Q. The Inquiry has been announced, and you are asking questions, quite appropriately, I'm sure nobody doubts 28 that, about the nine patients.
-29 It's understandable
+11:28 26 Α. DR. HUGHES: Yes.
+27 57 Q. The Inquiry has been announced, and you are asking 28 questions, quite appropriately, I'm sure nobody doubts 29 that about the nine nationts.
+It's understandable